 Grants of between £2,000-10,000, for equipment and engagement programmes, have been awarded.
 Beneficiaries include: The Ahoy Centre, Alexandra Yacht Club, Cambria Sea Scouts, Gravesend Regatta Society, 3rd Osterley Sea Scouts and Twickenham Yacht Club.
 See press release.

-Bidding for round 2 will open in Spring 2020.
+Round 2 has not yet been launched.
 Criteria is to be confirmed but will likely build on the current requirements:

 - The need for the investment and what obstacle to participation it will help address;